NeuRoNeLab/RSDiX-CLIP/README.md

 # Inference

-## Running the RSD-CLIP Remote Sensing Inference Script
+## Running the RSDiX-CLIP Remote Sensing Inference Script
-To extract image embeddings using the CLIP Remote Sensing model, follow the instructions below:
+To extract image embeddings using the CLIP Remote Sensing model, run `clip_inference.py` with the desired parameters:

-1. Make sure you have **activated the virtual environment where you installed the project's requirements**.
-If activated, your terminal, assuming you are using **bash**, should look like the following: ``(name-of-your-virtual-environment) user@user path``

-2. Run `clip_inference.py` with the desired parameters.
-This script will extract image embeddings using the CLIP Remote Sensing model and the specified parameters:

 `--annotations_file (str)`: Annotations file of the dataset to evaluate the model on.

 - `--img_dir (str)`: Directory containing the images of dataset  to evaluate the model on.

 - `--checkpoint_path (str)` : Path to the trained CLIP weights.

 - `--out_path (str)` The path to store the generated captions in JSON format.
 Defaults to "_inferenceimages/".

 - `--processor (str)`: Specify the CLIPProcessor model version to use for preprocessing data.
 Defaults to "openai/clip-vit-base-patch32".

-## Running the RSD-CLIPCap Remote Sensing Inference Script
+## Running the RSDiX-CLIPCap Remote Sensing Inference Script
-To generate captions using the RSD-CLIPCap trained model, follow the instructions below:
+To generate captions using the RSDiX-CLIPCap trained model, run `clipcap_inference.py` with the desired parameters.

-1. Make sure you have **activated the virtual environment where you installed the project's requirements**.
-If activated, your terminal, assuming you are using **bash**, should look like the following: ``(name-of-your-virtual-environment) user@user path``

-2. Run `clipcap_inference.py` with the desired parameters.
 This script will generate captions using the trained model and the specified parameters:
 - `--annotations_file (str)`: Annotations file of the dataset to evaluate the model on.

 - `--img_dir (str)`: Directory containing the images of dataset  to evaluate the model on.

 - `--checkpoint_path (str)` : Path to the trained CLIPCap weights.

 - `--out_path (str)` The path to store the generated captions in JSON format.
 Defaults to "_inferenceimages/".

 - `--processor (str)`: Specify the CLIPProcessor model version to use for preprocessing data.
 Defaults to "openai/clip-vit-base-patch32".

 - `--use_beam_search (bool)`: Specify whether to use beam search during inference (not using will use top-p sampling, which seems to work better with this model).

 # Acknowledgements and references
 A special thank must be delivered to the train-CLIP[^1], CLIP-rsicd[^2] and CapDec[^3] repositories contributors, which have been a fundamental building block of this project's codebase.